Skip to main content Skip to footer site map

 Are Employers Required To Notify Employees of Open Enrollment?

-Employers have certain responsibilities to distribute annual notices related to open enrollment communication to employees.
-For example, employers are required to provide employees with certain disclosures and annual notices that inform them of their rights and responsibilities regarding the company's health plan offerings, such as a Summary of Benefits Coverage and a HIPAA Notice of Privacy Practices.
+Employers are responsible for distributing annual notices related to open enrollment communication to employees.
+For example, employers must provide employees with certain disclosures and annual notices informing them of their rights and responsibilities regarding the company's health plan offerings, such as a Summary of Benefits Coverage and a HIPAA Notice of Privacy Practices.
 Keep in mind that you may need to provide notices within a designated timeframe.
 For instance, you may need to provide a notice at the time of enrollment, but you may also need to provide a disclosure at any point when a participant requests one.

 What Is a Special Enrollment Period (SEP)?

-How To Refine and Improve Your Company’s Current Benefit Enrollment Process
+Tips To Improve Your Company’s Current Benefit Open Enrollment Process

-With the federal open enrollment period coming up, now is a critical time to review your open enrollment process and make sure you are adequately prepared to support employees.
+With the federal open enrollment period coming up, now is critical to review your open enrollment process and ensure you are adequately prepared to support employees.

-As you are reviewing your benefits enrollment procedures, use this as an opportunity to further engage your employees and show them you are listening.
+As you review your benefits enrollment procedures, use this open enrollment guide to engage your employees further and show them you are listening.
 Ask for input on what's working well and where there's room for improvement.
-For example, are there areas where employees are consistently confused or need more information?
-Identifying gaps and opportunities for improvement year to year is the best way to continuously upgrade your process.
+For example, are there areas where employees need clarification or more information?
+Identifying gaps and opportunities for improvement year to year is the best way to upgrade your process continuously.

 And more doesn't necessarily mean better.